pudly/schmopera-hugo/content/articles/running-time.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1669126422/media/2022/11/EmilyBlair_RachelPolicar_pif5jy.jpg){{% /md %}}

-<figcaption>Emily Blair (Older Leah) and Rachel Policar (Leah), in Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.</figcaption>
+<figcaption>Emily Blair (Older Leah) and Rachel Policar (Leah), in Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.
+Photo: Carol Rosegg.</figcaption>
 </figure>

 The next scene takes us through a consummation of the marriage that is loving and sexually satisfying, but it ends with Levi being commanded to not touch his (formerly) virgin wife for twelve days.
 Not the start to a marriage either one of them wants - especially Leah who was hoping for a soft intimacy - but they "submit" to the laws of their religion and the stage is set for some difficult years to come.